overlookmotel/sequelize-values/README.md

 Pull requests are very welcome.
 Please:

-* fork and issue PRs on `dev` branch
 * ensure all tests pass before submitting PR
 * add an entry to changelog
 * add tests for new features
 * document new functionality/API additions in README

-`master` branch is always the most recent npm release.
-All new code is first added to `dev` branch for testing and only merged into `master` when it's ready to be published to npm.